 Tip: Always create a question and allowed answers for Decisions.
 Don’t neglect this step when building diagrams as failing to capture this information degrades the quality of your model rapidly – questions are the best way to make sure everyone really agrees on what a Decision is.

-Select the Determine Refund Eligibility decision on the diagram and click the Edit Object button on the toolbar and the Decision editing tab for that Decision will open.
-(A short video is also available)
+Right-click the Determine Refund Eligibility decision on the diagram and select "Open Tab".
+The object properties tab for that Decision will open.
+(A short video is also available.)

 Tip: You can also double-click a node to open its edit tab